 In most Irish records — parish registers and Census records, for example — people were listed by the townland in which they lived.

 The townland is the smallest unit of geographic division for civil administration purposes.
 In layman’s terms, these are tracts of land, typically measuring dozens or even hundreds of acres.
 These divisions go back hundreds of years, and are still in use today.

-Getting to know the townland(s) where your ancestors lived is crucial if you want to be able to find them in genealogical records.
+Getting to know the townland(s) where your ancestors lived, and the other land divisions each townland belonged to, is crucial if you want to be able to find them in genealogical records.
 Townlands.ie is an excellent resource for information on all of the country’s townlands.

 If you know the townland in which your ancestors lived in the 1901 and 1911 Census, it’s possible you will find them there in civil birth, marriage, and death records, 19th century parish registers, and even Griffith’s Valuation and the Tithe Applotment Books.
 If not, knowing the area, and the names of adjacent townlands, will make it a lot easier to search for them in these latter census substitutes.

 Old maps, and indeed new maps, can also provide great insight into where, and how, your ancestors lived.
 Consider if the area was urban or rural, what type of industry or agriculture was prevalent, was it coastal or inland, flat or hilly?
 Where were the shops and markets?
 How many neighbours did they have, were they isolated or in the heart of a community?
 All of these help to build a picture of how they lived and, if you can find a church and/or graveyard in the area, where they might be buried.

 If you can’t locate a person or find more information about them, look at their siblings, cousins and, particularly in the case of women, spouses.